ccwang002/dotvim/README.md

     . ~/.local/share/nvim/pyvenv/bin/activate
     pip install pynvim neovim

 To set up Python in a different way, check out neovim's documentation `:h provider-python`.
-Note that the `g:python3_host_prog` in `nvim_init.vim` should also be modified.
+Note that the path of `g:python3_host_prog` in `nvim_init.vim` should be modified if the venv environment is placed elsewhere.

-Run `:PlugInstall` or `:PlugUpdate` in neovim to install the plugins.
+Finally, run `:PlugInstall` or `:PlugUpdate` in neovim to install the plugins.

 [vim-plug setup]: https://github.com/junegunn/vim-plug#neovim
 [venv]: https://docs.python.org/3/library/venv.html